LBNL-ETA/fmi-for-power-system/docs/source/02_getting_started.rst

 Co-Simulation with PyFMI
 ------------------------
-FMUs are exported as Co-Simulation and therefore they come with an embedded solver.
+In this example, FMUs are exported as Co-Simulation and therefore they come with an embedded solver.
 The PyFMI master algorithm requests FMU to do steps with a given step size (0.5 seconds here).
 This is less flexible than the previous master, as it can miss events if time-steps are too large.
 Although, it provides a convenient way to export models with their solver.

 .. code-block:: python